 Abstract

-We study optimal policy in an economy in which the real interest rate on public debt is low because public debt serves as collateral or buffer stock.
-Issuing more public debt can raise welfare by easing the underlying friction; but it also reduces the premium that the private sector is willing to pay for this service, which in turn raises interest rates.
-This trade off shapes the optimal long-run quantity of public debt.
-It justifies larger deficits during financial crises.
-It may subsume other considerations, such as whether public debt crowds out, or in, capital.
-And it clarifies the circumstances under which a low risk-free rate represents an opportunity for cheap borrowing by the government.
+We study optimal policy in an economy where interest rates are low because public debt serves as collateral or buffer stock.
+Issuing more public debt raises welfare by easing the underlying friction but also reduces the private valuation of this service, raising interest rates.
+This trade-off shapes the optimal quantity of public debt in the long run, justifies a departure from tax smoothing in the short run, and calls for larger deficits during financial crises.
+Our analysis illustrates the possible robustness of these insights to different microfoundations and helps clarify when exactly low interest rates represent an opportunity for cheap government borrowing.

 Replaces